nashaat29/Historical-Sales-Data-SQL-PowerBI-/README.md

-# Sales Data Analysis Project
+# Sales Data Analysis Project: SQL Data Transformation and Power BI Visualization

 ![Cover](https://github.com/nashaat29/Historical-Sales-Data-SQL-PowerBI-/assets/138555343/510a6dde-2131-4d81-9abb-6a62d5d34c49)

-# Sales Data Analysis Project: SQL Data Transformation and Power BI Visualization

 Welcome to the Sales Data Analysis Project!
 This repository showcases a comprehensive data analysis endeavor utilizing SQL for data transformation and Power BI for visualization.
 The primary dataset used is sourced from Kaggle, containing three CSV files: